JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 A variable placeholder(s) is used in the JupiterOne web application to prompt a user for a specific value(s) to be injected into a pre-saved query.
-Variable placeholders can be leveraged in J1QL using the double curly bracket syntax `{{variable-placeholder-name}}`.
+Variable placeholders can be leveraged in saved J1QL queries using the double curly bracket syntax `{{variable-placeholder-name}}`.

 Take the following pre-saved query as an example.